Strangemother/py-rocket-example/docs/game/entry-scene/entry scene welcome.md

 The user should take control of the ship - else be reset back to the fall start.
 Once controlled, the player must fly to the city.

-The voiceover will be chattering in spanish, maybe chines and others until setting on one language, greeting the player by first name.
+The voiceover will be chattering in spanish, maybe chinese and others until setting on one language, greeting the player by first name.

-    Ooh hey there george...
+    My bad George, I'll stick to Inglés from now on...

 + Through an entry sky port
 + Greeted by security